ACANS News & Information Center

 What exactly is ICT and how does it affect NMSU students?

 Information & Communication Technologies (ICT) provides information and communication technology resources and services to support the educational, research, and public service missions of the university.
 ICT develops and implements policies and procedures necessary to insure the effective, secure, and appropriate use of university information resources and services.
-Some of the services for students include: free labs, a student Pay-for-Print card, cell phone plans, distance education programs, Ethernet connection, free dial up, technology equipment rentals, classroom media stations, myNMSU porthole, wireless zones, and the ICT Help Desk to offer assistance with technology questions or hardware problems. (this above information was taken from the ICT information page.
-For more click here)
+Some of the services for students include: free labs, a student Pay-for-Print card, cell phone plans, distance education programs, Ethernet connection, free dial up, technology equipment rentals, classroom media stations, myNMSU porthole, wireless zones, and the ICT Help Desk to offer assistance with technology questions or hardware problems. (this above information was taken from the ICT Student Resources page.

 Days before school was let out for the summer, ten random students were asked some questions regarding their overall impression of ICT and/or what they thought of certain implementations.
 Jillian Hovatter, an undergraduate in History, expressed that “the technology seems sufficient, but the labs are often over crowded.”
 Ray Gonzales, an undergraduate in Graphic Design Technology, seemed to echo Hovatter, “…I get frustrated, because the labs are usually packed.”
 In the random poll of ten students, it seems that the majority of them feel like there is an issue with the number of computers and/or labs for students here on campus.
 For Piper Coalson, an undergraduate in Psychology, she finds no issue in the labs being overcrowded, yet simply said “the labs need more Macs!”